-• Online discussion is generally looser and more free-flowing than face-to-face.
+Online discussion is generally looser and more free-flowing than face-to-face.
 Students should exercise a basic respect for one another and not engage into derogatory arguments.
-Although free flowing and somewhat informal, students MUST use correct grammar, spelling, and punctuation during the postings!
+Although free-flowing and somewhat informal, students MUST use correct grammar, spelling, and punctuation during the postings!

-Case Study Analysis
+Case Study Analysis.

 Student will read the assigned case studies then answer the questions at the end of the case study.
 When answering the questions, students should incorporate key aspects of the lesson into answers and not just answer the question.
 Each case study is worth 100 points.
 Students will post case study analysis to the provided link in the lesson folder selection in Blackboard.
-4-6 pages/APA format.

-Coaching Worksheet log
+Coaching Worksheet Log

-You will be selecting an individual to work with in this coaching worksheet log.
-Your goal is to find a friend, colleague, or someone who wants to improve and build on a leadership trait or a task even.
-You will work with them as a coach to guide them through the process.
-Once you initiate the following 8 questions, ask the Kickstart question.
-Record not only the answers but follow up with interpretations and your assumptions as well.
+To improve and build on your personal coaching skills, collaborate with someone in this class to practice coaching and being coached.
+By participating in eight weekly meetings guided by the weekly Coaching Worksheet Logs, you and your partner will pick a specific leadership trait or task to improve during these coaching sessions.
+Each person will each take turns being the coach and coaches.
 This will allow you to apply coaching principles to develop your personal professional growth development by incorporating what we learn in each lesson and using constructive feedback to improve.
 Each Coaching Worksheet Log is worth 5 points and found in the lesson folder in Blackboard.